evidanary/grepg-python/README.md

 GrepG: Python Client For GrepPage
 ===

 `grepg` (pronounced Grep G) is a python client for [GrepPage](https://www.greppage.com).
-It allows you to access your cheat sheets without leaving the terminal.
+It allows you to access your notes without leaving the terminal.

 ![GrepG Screenshot](http://i.imgur.com/IqlY9lZ.png)